Ending A Long Term Relationship

 • They're the only one who ever really loved me.

-We can waste a massive amount of our life energy in regret, fantasy, hope, dreams, etc. that aren’t really reality-based.
+We can waste a massive amount of our life energy on regret, fantasy, hope, dreams, etc., that aren’t really reality-based.
 We can stay in this relationship limbo way too long, just as we might stay in a relationship that isn't working too long.

 For many of us the pull of our emotions can overwhelm any rational, objective thought or any advice we get from family or friends.
 We may hold on to what is not working for way too long.